 Cast Herd: The contestants are divided into three teams and can even be further divided into which alliance or friendship they’re in.
 The other characters can be divided into groups as well, such as hosts, non-returning contestants, interns, etc.

-One notable example is during a commercial break a commercial for a bakery called Purple Cupcakes At the end of the episode, the former contestants are all given free cupcakes from this company.
+One notable example is during a commercial break a commercial for a bakery called Purple Cupcakes, whose slogan is always choose the purple cupcake.
+At the end of the episode, the former contestants are all given free cupcakes from this company.
 The three contestants who pick the purple cupcake return next episode.
 Foreshadowed by Cody.

 Cody: It doesn’t matter, it’s not like the colors make a difference.